 Cuneiform is the wedge-shaped writing used in Mesopotamia.
 There are many remnants of this ancient writing because cuneiform was used on clay which, ...

 Articles on cuneiform. ...
 What Is Cuneiform?
 A glossary entry on cuneiform explaining how the wedge shapes were formed.
 More ».
 Ads. &ensp. &ensp.

 Cuneiform - The Script for Akkadian - Ancient/Classical History

 An explanation of the relationship between Akkadian and cuneiform in answer to a question as to whether or not Akkadian was the first written language.

-Cuneiform - What is Cuneiform - About Archaeology
+Cuneiform - What is Cuneiform - Archaeology - About.com

 One of the earliest forms of writing, cuneiform was (probably) invented in Uruk, Mesopotamia around 3000 BC.
 The word is from the Latin, meaning "wedge ...

-Cuneiform Texts and the Writing of History - About Archaeology
+Cuneiform Texts and the Writing of History - Archaeology - About.com

 Marc Van De Mieroop.
 1999.
 Cuneiform Texts and the Writing of History.
 Routledge, London and New York. pp 166, 30 pages of notes, references, and indices.